soapboxfork/OmbudsCore/README.md

 ##### Check the configuration.

 These binaries depend on configuration that lives in `~/Library/Application Support/Ombudscore`.
 There are a few files that need to be there, but launcher.py should create them for you the first time you run it.
-My Application data dir looks like this (the files that should be created are highlighted in gray.)
+My Application data dir looks like this (the files that should be created are highlighted in gray).

 <img src="http://i.imgur.com/T1k2wVN.png" alt="Ombudscore directory" width="300px">

+##### Sync the node

-**Sync the node to the Bitcoin network** Your ombfullnode will need to download the blockchain from its peers.
+Your ombfullnode will need to download the blockchain from its Bitcoin peers.
 This can a few hours.
 Start it with:

 ```bash
 > ombfullnode